cabforum/smime/SBR.md

   * Adobe: Signing Certificate issued under the Adobe Approved Trust List (AATL) program;
   * European Union: Qualified e-Signature Certificate iussed by a Qualified Trust Service Provider in accordance with eIDAS;
   * International Grid Trust Federation: Certificates issued under the Birch or Cedar assurance levels; and
-  * United States: Certificate issued with validation using NIST SP 800-63A at IAL2 (or Kantara IAL2) or higher.
+  * United States: Certificate issued with validation performed using NIST SP 800-63A at IAL2 (or Kantara IAL2) or higher.

   b.
 Additional frameworks

   The CA/Browser Forum S/MIME Certificate Working Group may consider additional trust service frameworks that provide an equivalent level of security and validation compared to these Requirements.
-Proposals that evaluate the additional framework against the following criteria SHALL be submitted to the questions@cabforum.org mailing list:
+Proposals that evaluate the additional framework against the following criteria MAY be submitted to the questions@cabforum.org mailing list:

   * Legal context: the framework SHALL be subject to regulatory provisions, which describe the requirements imposed on the Certificate issuer/trust service provider, the legal effects of the trust services, and the corresponding Certificate levels;
   * Identity validation: the approved Certificate levels must provide a level of assurance equivalent to that of the identity validation methods described in these Requirements;